Stéphane Carnot

-Stéphane Carnot (born 10 July 1972) is a former French footballer who played as a midfielder.
+Stéphane Carnot (/fr/; born 10 July 1972) is a former French footballer who played as a midfielder.

 Carnot played in Jean Tigana's Monaco side which defeated Manchester United knocking them out of the Champions League in 1998 on away goals after a 1–1 draw at Old Trafford.
 Whilst at Guingamp he won the 1996 UEFA Intertoto Cup, scoring the decisive goal in the second leg of the final against FC Rotor Volgograd.

 Personal life

 Carnot is the father of the footballer Louis Carnot.